 Today, the FreeBalance GRP solution is implemented globally within governments across the world.
-Customers include the governments of Afghanistan, Antigua and Barbuda, Canada, Guyana, Iraq, Jamaica, Kosovo, Kyrgyzstan, Mongolia, Pakistan, Palestine, Sierra Leone, Southern Sudan, Suriname, Timor-Leste, Uganda, and the USA.
+Customers include the governments of Afghanistan, Antigua and Barbuda, Canada, Guyana, Iraq, Jamaica, Kosovo, Mongolia, Pakistan, Palestine, Sierra Leone, Southern Sudan, Suriname, Timor-Leste, Uganda, and the USA.

 The software can be easily localized and configured for international deployment.
 FreeBalance supports multiple countries with different localization and modernization needs.

 Customer-centric solutions configured to unique country context and requirements.
 Software available in client-server and web-based configurations.

 Rapid deployment of country-specific functionality, including software localization, translation and configuration with support for multiple languages and multiple currencies.

 The ISO 9001:2000 certified FreeBalance i3+qM methodology adapts good practices in product development and implementation services to the unique requirements of each country and government level.

 - Progressive Activation

 Solutions can be scaled down for fast initial implementation and then gradually scaled up.
 Progressive activation ensures government self-reliance, software sustainability, and lower Total Cost of Ownership (TCO).

 The FreeBalance Accountability Suite supports good fiscal practice and internationally recognized standards such as:

 - United Nations Common Functions of Government (COFOG)